seqan/seqan/manual/source/Tutorial/PatternMatching.rst

 .. includefrags:: core/demos/tutorial/find/find_index.cpp
    :fragment: output

-Instead of creating and using a pattern solely storing the ``needle`` we can pass the needle directly to :dox:`Finder#find find`.
+Instead of creating and using a pattern solely storing the ``needle`` we can pass the needle directly to :dox:`Finder#find`.
-Please note that an :dox:`Index` based :dox:`Finder` has to be reset with :dox:`Finder#clear clear` before conducting another search.
+Please note that an :dox:`Index` based :dox:`Finder` has to be reset with :dox:`Finder#clear` before conducting another search.

 .. includefrags:: core/demos/tutorial/find/find_index.cpp
    :fragment: output_short